CharalamobsBalachamis/causal-inference-pricing-strategy/README.md

 ### Key Features & Logic
 * **Causal Impact Estimator:** Implements a DiD model to isolate the net effect of the intervention from background market noise.
-* **Trend & Seasonality Control:** Utilizes a Two-Way Fixed Effects (TWFE) framework via the `fixest` package to ensure robustness under the Parallel Trends assumption.
+* **Trend & Seasonality Control:** Utilizes a Difference-in-Differences regression model to account for baseline regional differences and general market trends, ensuring robustness under the Parallel Trends assumption.
 * **ROI Decomposition:** Quantifies the exact gap between naive revenue attribution (guessing) and true causal impact (mathematical proof), highlighting how traditional methods mislead decision-making.

 ### Business Impact (The Results)